wix-incubator/accord/dsl.md

 assert( validate( NumericPair( -5, "-5" ) ) == Success )

 // Note that the "on" property now includes the expression being matched over, and
-// (as there's no condition), the "guard" property is missing: assert( validate( NumericPair( 0, "zero" ) ) == Failure( Set ( RuleViolation( "zero", "does not equal 0",
+// (as there's no condition), the "guard" property is empty: assert( validate( NumericPair( 0, "zero" ) ) == Failure( Set ( RuleViolation( "zero", "does not equal 0",
     Descriptions.Conditional(